We are asking clinical and laboratory colleagues to review ordering and stockholding practice, and question historical platelet use.

 - SHOT key messages for febrile, allergic and hypotensive reactions (FAHR) (SHOT website)

-- HLA matched platelets poster - not available for ordering but you can download this file
+- HLA matched platelets poster (PDF 681KB) - not available for ordering but you can download this file

-- Platelet indication code bookmark and poster (under review at February 2020)
+- Platelet indication code bookmark (PDF 50KB) and poster (PDF 268KB)

 - Poster providing guidance on ordering HLA/HPA selected platelets available on the Histocompatibility and Immunogenetics (H&I) page

-- Poster and screen saver to promote single unit platelet doses for prophylactic transfusions, A4 size - not available for ordering but you can download these files
+- Poster (762KB) and screen saver (JPG) to promote single unit platelet doses for prophylactic transfusions, A4 size - not available for ordering but you can download these files

 Lower transfusion threshold may prevent death or major bleeding in 7 out of 100 premature neonates with severe thrombocytopenia